ENCODE-DCC/users-meeting-2020-workshop/README.md

 ### Survey:

-We greatly appreciate feedback.
-Please fill out [this](https://forms.gle/C39mJvQHoTJT6LGM7) survey after the workshop.
+We greatly appreciate any feedback.
+Please fill out [this](https://forms.gle/iw37LuwYkfyZUwS49) survey after the workshop and help us improve.